 Wear and Tear

 At Kohler, injuries from objects falling on workers’ shoes are few and far between, according to Krueger.
 Consequently, “most of the shoes are just wearing out from wear and tear.”
-The criteria for replacing shoes due to excessive wear and tear is subjective, but there are some red flags, such as when a shoe’s steel toe or other protective components such as the steel midsole, the steel shank or the metatarsal guard is showing.
+The criteria for replacing shoes due to excessive wear and tear is subjective, but there are some red flags, such as when a shoe’s steel toe or other protective components such as the steel midsole, the steel shank, or the metatarsal guard showing.
 (In all four scenarios, the shoe needs to be replaced immediately.)
 The National Safety Council, in its “Selection and User Guide for Protective Footwear,” recommends immediately replacing impact- and compression-resistant shoes if there’s “evidence of physical damage” to the toe area or the shoe.
 For shoes with metatarsal guards, shoes should be replaced after an impact has occurred or when the metatarsal guard is exposed to wear and tear, according to the guide.